calum74/sequence/docs/tutorial.md

 The reason for this is to avoid the dangers of invalid iterators or references.
 Recall that sequences are lightweight wrappers, so if the underlying data goes out of scope then the sequence is undefined and the program will crash.

-Long term storage of sequence data should be done using a C++ container.
+Long term storage of sequence data should be done with a C++ container.

 Sequences can be stored in `auto` stack objects, for example